Why Your Home Square Footage is Important When Moving

 Avoid Moving Day Complications

-Unfortunately, many portable storage companies (commonly referred to as a 'POD'), and some 'You Load, We Drive' truck companies, will ask you for the total number of rooms in your home to determine the number of POD units or truck space that you will need.
+Unfortunately, many moving container companies (commonly referred to as a 'POD'), and some freight moving companies, will ask you for the total number of rooms in your home to determine the number of storage containers or truck space that you will need.
 As we've already discussed, that method is not very accurate and often leads to complications on moving day.

 Avoid potential problems by using the total square footage of your home.
 By doing so your moving company and the movers assigned will have a much more accurate representation of the size of your move.